Cognigy/Extensions/extensions/dhl/README.md

 - Search Type: The type of search which should be used to find DHL locations. `Geo Coordinates` allows the designer to use the longitude and latitude of the user in oder to find the nearest locations. `Address` allows the street address to be used.
 - Search Radius in Meters: The search radius for the query.
 The maximum search radius is 25000 meters.
 - Limit: The amount of results which should be returned.
 Maximum is 50.
+- Specify Services: If you would like to have your search only include certain services then you can use this function to filter based on these services.
+You can add as many services as you want to this criteria.
 - Where to Store the Result: The selection, where to store the list (either in `context` or `input`)
 - Input Key to Store Result: The key name where the value will be stored (Only necessary, when storeLocation equals `input`)
 - Context Key to Store Result: The key name where the value will be stored (Only necessary, when storeLocation equals `context`)